Damage to the turbocharger

 Often after year engine repair due to insufficiently cleaned oil channels in the engine

 A repeated lack of oil and lasting a few seconds leads to significant traces of wear on the bearing surfaces, a bluish coloring and / or discoloration of the bearing on the shaft, yellow trace.

 Installing the turbocharger without pre-filling the lubricant system

 Excessive Reclined Operation

 Loss of the damping properties of the lubricant due to overspeeding of the rotor shaft due to chiptuning or leaks

 Failures due to excessive exhaust gas temperatures or frequent engine disconnection without a sufficient cooling phase lead to carbon deposits on the turbocharger and oil delivery line.
 The turbine side bearing and the piston ring seal are particularly taken into account in this case.
 The possible causes of this damage are:

 Damage caused by over-revving

 Failures due to excessive turbocharger rpm on pushed vehicles or in the case of leaking pressure hoses between the turbocharger and the intake pipe.
-The high rpm causes an extremely high vacuum to form upstream of the compressor wheel, so that the starting disc and the axial bearing wear out quickly.
+The high rpm causes year extremely high vacuum to form upstream of the compressor wheel, so that the starting disc and the axial bearing wear out quickly.
 When reaching over-critical speed ranges, the rotor shaft, excited by residual imbalances, tends to break.